 If courgette (zucchini, to our American friends) has ever been a part of your annual vegetable garden, then you're familiar with the inevitable summertime dilemma of how to get rid of it.
-Every year the plants start small and seem harmless enough, but before you know it, they produce more food than you know what to do with, leaving you with two options - leaving the courgette anonymously on unsuspecting neighbours' doorsteps in the dark of night, or worse yet, trying to palm it off in person and earning yourself an unfortunate nickname like 'Run-Run-It's-...'.
+Every year the plants start small and seem harmless enough, but before you know it, they produce more food than you know what to do with, leaving you with two options - leaving the courgettes anonymously on unsuspecting neighbours' doorsteps in the dark of night, or worse yet, trying to palm them off in person and earning yourself an unfortunate nickname like 'Run-Run-It's-...'.

 This year, however, h2g2 will save you from reverting to these desperate options by offering you a third choice: trying this recipe.
 You'll never find a more delicious way to cook your courgette...

 - 1 3/4 Cup sugar

 - 1/2 Cup sour milk (1/2 cup milk with tbsp vinegar)